Jul 13 2010

 a.
 Use tongue twisters.
 Make a list of words that are difficult for you to say and practice saying them together in sentences.
 Or use traditional tongue twisters from this list.

 b.
 Use mask resonance to speak through key points of your talk.
 Mask resonance can be found by saying, “Mm-hmm.”
 Feel the buzzy sensation in the front of the face.
 Now practice speaking your outline aloud and emphasize the m’s and n’s as you do.
 Example: MMMMy nnnnnammmme is Kate.”
-For more practice, listen to this audio file08 Learning to Identify Mask Resonance and 09 Learning to Use Mask Resonance
+For more practice, listen to theses audio files: 08 Learning to Identify Mask Resonance, and 09 Learning to Use Mask Resonance.

 3) Align your voice with your content and your intention